December 5, 2025

 Note that the IDs of inlined strings always have the highest byte set to 0.
 In principle, this would leave the address space for the dictionary index almost untouched, with (2^56)-1 possible indices.
 In the PoC, for simplicity, I avoided using the entire highest byte for the dictionary index, which leaves us with 2^48 usable indices (8 bits for FBI, 8 bits for SSI).
 Still more than sufficient for any practical purpose.

-Its effectiveness depends of course on the nature of the data, but short strings are more common than one might think, and the performance benefits are undeniable.
+Its effectiveness depends of course on the nature of the data, but short strings are more common than one might think, and this targeted optimisation is hard to bead.

 Results